95% of candidates find out about their future business before applying for a job

 It’s important to think about the overall tone you want your company to convey.
 This will help potential candidates to know exactly what to expect as an employee.
 Your Employee Brand should be consistent and professional at every point, to reflect how your company works.

-Present a cohesive picture of your company, but remember to have human touches too, this will differentiate you from your competitors and make future employees want to be a part of your organisation.
+Present a cohesive picture of your company, but remember to have human touches too, this will differentiate you from your competitors and make future employees want to be a part of your organization.

 2. Nurture your company culture